Braves call up RHP Tarnok, INF Goins before game vs Mets - WHIZ News

 In other moves, the Braves claimed infielder Rylan Bannon off waivers from the Los Angeles Dodgers and optioned him to Gwinnett.
 Triple-A outfielder Travis Demeritte, who had three homers and six RBIs in 26 games during a call-up to the Braves this season, was designated for assignment.

-Another development that could have an impact on the Braves’ roster down the stretch: right-hander Mike Soroka was set to begin his major league rehabilitation assignment with High-A Rome on Tuesday night.
+Another development that could have an impact on the Braves’ roster down the stretch: right-hander Mike Soroka began his major league rehabilitation assignment with an impressive performance for High-A Rome on Tuesday night.

+Soroka, a 2019 All-Star in his first full season with the Braves, threw four scoreless innings, allowing just one hit with eight strikeouts and no walks.

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963